arkadiusoo/backend_api_aji_task3/README.md

 ## Project Overview

 The project aims to create a server-side application for an online shop, providing an API for managing products, orders, categories, and order statuses.
-Data is stored in a relational or non-relational database, and the application includes validation, error handling, and business logic.
+Data is stored in a relational database, and the application includes validation, error handling, and business logic.

 ## Core Requirements